tagoso/local-LLM-ui/README.md

 ### 8. Test the AI Assistant

-Use the chat interface to interact with **Tagi**, your AI secretary.
+Use the chat interface to interact with your AI secretary.
 Sample questions are available to help you get started.

 ---